-- Remove the lid from the pan and continue simmering the chicken for an additional 30-40 mins.
+- Simmer with with lid partially covered for 40 – 50 mins – turning halfway.
 The cooking is complete when the oil separates from the sauce and floats to the top.
-At this point, stir in the cider vinegar and spinach (if using).
-Check the salt and if no additional seasoning is needed, return the vegetables along with any juices accumulated back to the pan; stir gently so that the sauce coats each piece.
+At this point, stir in the cider vinegar, salt and spinach (if using).
+Taste test and if no additional seasoning is needed, return the vegetables along with any juices accumulated back to the pan; stir gently so that the sauce coats each piece.

 - Serve over cooked jasmine rice accompanied with lime wedges and our kaani hot sauce tableside.

 - The whole spices called for (star anise and bay leaf) play a critical role in the final outcome of this recipe.
 They are not interchangeable with ground spices, which are not recommended.

 - Marinating the chicken is highly recommended, but If you are in a rush, you may reduce the length of the marinating time to 30 – 60 minutes, the chicken will still be flavorful.
-However, if you planned, allow the chicken to marinate in the refrigerator for at least 2 hours, preferably overnight or longer.
+However, if you planned, allow the chicken to marinate in the refrigerator for at least 4 hours, preferably overnight or longer.

 - Select star anise that is whole and intact, so that you can fish them out at the end of cooking if desired.

-- Replace yucca with Dutch yellow potatoes if desired.
+- Replace yucca with Dutch yellow potatoes or Japanese sweet potatoes if desired.

 - This dish complements every vegetable.
 The vegetables selected for this recipe are very traditional, but feel free replace with your favorites, cooking them according to your desired tenderness.
-Cabbage, brussel sprouts, and squash are great options.
+Other traditional options are cabbage, brussel sprouts, and squash.